jawn/budget/README.md

 will print the transactions having their date in April 2020.

+    budget d -y 2020

+will print the transactions having their date in 2020.

     budget d -s AD

 will print the transactions sorted by Account, then Date